 For the past six years Black Swan has shared an annual Live Broadcast with audiences from all over Western Australia.
 Thanks to the generous support of Lotterywest we’ll be bringing you a seventh!
 On Friday 1st September audiences can watch a high-definition live performance of Joanna Murray-Smith’s Switzerland beamed directly from the State Theatre Centre of WA into community resource centres, living rooms and regional and metro venues across the state.
 The broadcast, supported by Lotterywest, will be screened at regional venues and Community Resource Centres (CRCs).
 Plus to home viewers who receive their free to air TV via satellite on Channel 602 through the Westlink network.

 For more information and to register your interest, get in touch with our Education & Community Access Manager email@example.com

-The late Patricia Highsmith penned some of the most exhilarating suspense novels of all time, some becoming major cinematic adaptations including; The Price of Salt recently released as the ﬁlm Carol, The Talented Mr Ripley and Strangers on a Train.
+The late Patricia Highsmith penned some of the most exhilarating suspense novels of all time, some becoming major cinematic adaptations including The Price of Salt recently released as the ﬁlm Carol, The Talented Mr Ripley and Strangers on a Train.
 Now the acerbic author herself is centre stage in this edge-of-your-seat thriller by acclaimed Australian playwright Joanna Murray-Smith (Honour, The Female of The Species, Ninety and Day One, A Hotel, Evening).

 The subject – writer Patricia Highsmith, lives a reclusive life in the Swiss Alps surrounded by her collection of books and antique weapons.
-The unlikeable genius facing the end of her life has withdrawn completely from the world, ﬁnding solace in her seclusion, her cats and cigarettes.
+The prickly genius facing the end of her life has withdrawn completely from the world, ﬁnding solace in her seclusion, her cats and cigarettes.
 Until one day a young man, Edward Ridgeway, intrudes into her place of refuge.
 He’s yet another irritating delegate from her publisher demanding a contract for one ﬁnal instalment.
 Speciﬁcally another psychological thriller featuring her beloved muse and most infamous literary creation, Tom Ripley.